Tavishi123-singh/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Analysis of synthetic (fake, semi-randomly generated) twitter data using python
+Analysis of synthetic (fake, semi-randomly generated) twitter data and put on scatterplot using python

 We have provided some synthetic (fake, semi-randomly generated) twitter data in a csv file named project_twitter_data.csv which has the text of a tweet, the number of retweets of that tweet, and the number of replies to that tweet.
 We have also words that express positive sentiment and negative sentiment, in the files positive_words.txt and negative_words.txt.